nelsonic/app/docs/client-user-dashboard.md

 # LI

 The client has the possibility to see the LI candidate profile.
-We are just creating for each candidate a link to their LI profile